shopware/docs/products/plugins/commercial/custom-pricing.md

 <!-- These price->entity relationships will come later
 - Customer Group
 - Group Id
+- Rule Id
 -->

+## API usage

-The API interface models itself upon the interface of the sync API, therefore you will be able to package your requests in a similar manner, see our [API documentation](https://shopware.stoplight.io/docs/admin-api) for more information.
+The Custom Pricing API interface models itself upon the interface of the sync API, therefore you will be able to package your requests in a similar manner, see our [API documentation](https://shopware.stoplight.io/docs/admin-api).

 ## Setup